USCG S4 Open

 p.interactive()

-The chain is basically straight from the paper, with the exception of modifying the character offsets (for building /bin/sh).
-The technique is basically writing a list of functions for some dispatcher gadget, and each function has some subtle side effect you use to get your desired outcome.
-If you want to read more about it here's the link.
+Sorry for making you scroll through that.
+The chain is almost straight from the paper, with the exception of modifying the character offsets (for building /bin/sh).
+The technique is about writing a list of functions for some dispatcher gadget, and each function has some subtle side effect you use to get your desired outcome, while still calling the entire function (unlike in ROP).

 Anyway